IndoorR2X: Indoor Robot-to-Everything Coordination with LLM-Driven Planning: EXPERIMENTS AND RESULTS

 \subsection{Scalability and Team Size}

 We vary the robot team size from two to six agents (Fig.~\ref{fig:robot_num}).
 The success rate remains robust ($>$90\%) for teams of up to five robots, indicating effective conflict resolution.
-However, we observe that aggregate path length and action steps scale with team size.
-This trend reflects the inherent overhead of coordination: as more agents share the workspace, path planning becomes more constrained, and task allocation becomes more complex, leading to increased total fleet movement even if individual makespan decreases.
+However, aggregate path length and action steps increase with team size, mainly due to spatial interference in narrow rooms, less stable task allocation among eligible robots, and larger joint-state/DAG prompts for the planner.
+This suggests that while IndoorR2X generalizes to teams larger than three robots, hierarchical or decentralized coordination will be important for larger fleets.